laurelin60/GE-Z-Frontend/README.md

 ## About

-GE-Z is the first tool of its kind for finding high-quality, articulatable courses at California Community Colleges ( CCC) that any Californian university student can take to advance their academic goals.
+GE-Z is the first tool of its kind for finding high-quality, articulable courses at California Community Colleges ( CCC) that any Californian university student can take to advance their academic goals.

 Resources like Assist.org and CVC.edu are great for aspiring transfer students, but they're not designed with university